Essential Things to Know About Mexico For First-Time Travelers

 Mexico is a huge country, so the transportation options will vary by region but here’s a few general tips:

-Flying Within Mexico
+Flying in Mexico

 Domestic flights in Mexico are often inexpensive, especially between major cities and resort zones.
 Airlines like Aeroméxico, Volaris, and Viva Aerobus are the big three.
 Aeroméxico can be compared to airlines like Delta – in fact they are Delta partners – and American Airlines.